BiKodes/Unittest/django-testing/cryce-truly/contactsapi/README.md

 This pattern coordinates the writing out of changes made to objects using the repository pattern.

-For more details see https://dotnettutorials.net/lesson/unit-of-work-csharp-mvc/#:~:text=The%20Unit%20of%20Work%20pattern,or%20fail%20as%20one%20unit.
+For more details se e https://dotnettutorials.net/lesson/unit-of-work-csharp-mvc/#:~:text=The%20Unit%20of%20Work%20pattern,or%20fail%20as%20one%20unit.

 # Local Development